robindotis/contented/pages/docs.md

 data is tag name to include in the archive.

+### Themes

+Themes can be set in the settings.yaml file.

+Themes are created in the `/templates/` folder.

+If not set it will take the default templates from the folder: `/templates/default/`.
+If that folder is not exist, the site will cannot be built.

 ### Menus

 Menus can be defined for the header and footer.
 This is done in the file "_data/menus.yaml".
 The syntax of this file is a little more complicated as it is written in YAML.